team disquantified

 Historical Context

-Historically, organizations relied heavily on numbers to evaluate performance.
-Key performance indicators (KPIs) became the gold standard for measuring success.
-However, this focus on quantitative data often led to a narrow view of what makes teams effective.
+Historically, organizations relied heavily on numbers to assess performance.
+Key performance indicators (KPIs) became the benchmark for success.
+However, this focus on quantitative data often led to a limited view of what makes teams effective.
+Many organizations are now realizing the limitations of this approach and are exploring disquantification as a more holistic alternative.

 Why Traditional Metrics Fall Short